cwlee-quantpsych/cwlee-quantpsych.github.io/index.md

 I am also a classically trained pianist who began playing at the age of three.
 I attended specialized arts middle and high schools in Korea to study piano professionally.
 While I’m not pursuing music as a career, I continue to enjoy playing in my spare time.

 During my teenage years, I won several major national music competitions in Korea, performed on numerous stages, and collaborated with the Seoul Symphony Orchestra in a performance of Grieg’s Piano Concerto in a minor.
 At the age of 14, I was prestigiously selected as a musical prodigy by Kumho Asiana Group, one of Korea’s leading conglomerates—a recognition that led to my own solo recital.
 My favorite repertoire includes Bach–Busoni’s *Chaconne*, Mendelssohn’s *Variations sérieuses*, Chopin’s Ballades, and more.
+In addition to solo performance, I have also performed as an accompanist for violinists, cellists, and vocalists across various concert and competition settings.